KetkiAshtankar/PAT-C-WE-E-B13-Notes/class16_MySQL_Keys_Joins_and_Methods.md

 SELECT DISTINCT salary FROM Employees;
 ```

-👉 *Layman*: Just like filtering duplicate fruits in a list, keeping only unique ones.
+👉 * *: Just like filtering duplicate fruits in a list, keeping only unique ones.

 ---